 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

-Next their gallbladders are located using an ultrasound and then punctured with a needle through the abdominal wall.
+Next their gallbladders are located using an ultrasound and punctured with a needle through the abdominal wall.

 After extraction, the wounds often become inflamed.
 Bears whose bile is regularly extracted suffer from painful abscesses, blood poisoning, or even cancer of the liver.
 In addition, their confinement in tiny cages leads to massive behavioral disorders and in the worst cases, self-mutilation.